Best Mattresses for Side Sleepers of 2022

-Side sleepers naturally put more weight on their hips, thighs, and shoulders as they lie down, causing those areas to be pressure sensitive over time.
+Side sleepers naturally put more weight on their hips, thighs, and shoulders as they lie down, causing those areas to be pressure-sensitive over time.
 That’s why side sleepers should search for a pressure-relieving mattress to keep away morning aches and pains—especially if you’re prone to hip pain and shoulder pain.

 The right amount of pushback in your mattress will help distribute your body weight more evenly, meaning your hips, thighs, and shoulders won’t sink in more than the rest of your body.
 This also helps to prevent aches and soreness in those high-pressure areas.

 For every mattress we test at Mattress Advisor, we measure how well a mattress performs at relieving pressure using a pressure mapping device.
 Below you will see an example of a mattress that performed well in our pressure relief test and one that did not, for the side position.
 The cooler the color, the lower the pressure.
 Look for these diagrams on our individual mattress reviews.